00 / ARCHIVE

 Petrodollar System

-Oil priced in dollars props up demand post-gold
+Oil invoiced in dollars sustains demand post-gold

 1950-2000